 Today, headboards are more of an aesthetic element than anything else, so if you’re not going to concern yourself as much with practicality, you need to make sure everything ‘flows’ in the room.
-Of course, the main thing that’s going to catch your eye when you enter the room is going to be the bed, especially the headboard, so you want it to look the part.
+Of course, the main thing that’s going to catch your eye when you enter the room will be the bed, especially the headboard, so you want it to look the part.

 Here are some of the main aspects to consider when buying a headboard:

-It’s a given that you should keep in mind the size of the bed when you buy a headboard, but you should also think about the size of the bedroom itself.
-A smaller bedroom could limit you to the size of headboard you choose.
+It’s a given that you should keep in mind the bed’s size when you buy a headboard, but you should also think about the size of the bedroom itself.
+A smaller bedroom could limit you to the size of the headboard you choose.
 You’ll need to measure the room and take into account wall space.
-Any doors and windows on the wall could affect your choice of headboard.
+Any doors and windows on the wall could affect your choice of the headboard.

 We have headboards to fit the following bed sizes: